DevOpsDaysLA/website/content/_index.md

 More information around registration will be available shortly!

+If a workshop is something that sounds interesting to you, please leave a response [here](https://forms.gle/k3Mx8kQxbGA5df2EA) - Thanks!

 ## Registration

 Access to **DevOpsDaysLA** is available with any level of [SCALE](https://www.socallinuxexpo.org/scale/19x/devops-day-la) [registration](https://register.socallinuxexpo.org/):